altuSemi/PYNQ4Zybo/README.md

 The code of the dma package is based on the following references:

-Returning a numphy array from c: http://acooke.org/cute/ExampleCod0.html
+Returning a numphy array from c: 		http://acooke.org/cute/ExampleCod0.html Enhancing Python with Custom C Extensions:	https://stackabuse.com/enhancing-python-with-custom-c-extensions/ Lauri's Blog - AXI Direct Memory Access : 	https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html generic-uio was used instead of devmem to overcome non-root permissions issue.

+Enjoy!